Awami Workers Party

 The Awami Workers Party (عوامی ورکرز پارٹی) is a left-wing socialist political party in Pakistan.
 The party seeks to unify the struggles of workers, peasants, students, women and ethnic and religious minorities in Pakistan under the banner of a democratic and socialist political system.
+Abid Hassan Minto was elected its first President at foundation congress held in Lahore on 11th November 2012, and first congress held in Islamabad on 27-28 September 2014.
+Fanoof Gujar was elected it president at 2nd congress held in Karachi on 15-16 October 2016.
 After the death of the AWP's founding leader Fanoos Gujjar in 2018, Senior Vice President Yousuf Mustikhan became its president.
+He was elected President of the Awami Workers Party at its 3rd Congress held in Lahore on 12-13 March 2023, but after the death of Yousuf Mustikhan in September 2022, Akhtar Hussain was elected as president at 4th congress held in Lahore on 26-27 April 2025.

 History

 Foundation

 The party was formed on November 11, 2012, as a merger of Labour Party Pakistan, Workers Party Pakistan and Awami Party Pakistan.
 While not the first attempt to unify the Left, the AWP generated excitement among progressives due to its promise of building upon the left's best traditions and making adaptations necessary for a viable project.

 Federal Congress

 The party held its First Federal Congress on September 27–28, 2014 in Islamabad and elected its national leadership following sub-national party elections around the country.
 Abid Hassan Minto was elected as president, Fanoos Gujjar as chairman and Farooq Tariq as general secretary.

-The Second Federal Congress was held on October 15-16, 2016 in Karachi.
+The Second Federal Congress was held on October 15–16, 2016 in Karachi.
 Fanoos Gujjar, was elected as the president and Akhter Hussain (former president Sindh Bar Council) as general secretary.

-Third central party congress was held on 12-13 March, 2022 in Lahore in which Yousuf Mustikhan was elected as president, Akhtar Hussain as Senior Vice President, Bakhshal Thalho as general secretary and Aasim Sajjad Akhtar as deputy general secretary.
+Third central party congress was held on 12–13 March 2022 in Lahore in which Yousuf Mustikhan was elected as president, Akhtar Hussain as Senior Vice President, Bakhshal Thalho as general secretary and Aasim Sajjad Akhtar as deputy general secretary.